-These sophisticated kitties are typically 15–20 inches long, 8–10 inches tall, and 6–14 pounds.
-The Siamese comes in four color types: seal point (fawn or cream body with dark seal colorpoint), chocolate point (ivory body with dark brown colorpoint), blue point (light silver bodies to a dark, grayish-blue colorpoint ), and lilac point (light cream bodies with a pinkish-gray colorpoint).
+Though you might picture a Siamese as cream with dark colorpoints, there are actually four color combinations these kitties can be: seal point (the typical fawn or cream body with dark seal colorpoint), chocolate point (ivory body with dark brown colorpoint), blue point (light silver bodies to a dark, grayish-blue colorpoint ), and lilac point (light cream bodies with a pinkish-gray colorpoint).
 They're all so beautiful, you might be tempted to adopt one of each!

-The Siamese cat's personality is friendly, affectionate, and social.
-This beautiful breed is also one of the most intelligent.
-Siamese cats are loving and trusting with humans, and thrive with lots of positive human interaction.
+The Siamese cat's personality is friendly, affectionate, outgoing, and social.
+This beautiful breed is also one of the most intelligent around.
+The Siamese is loving and trusting with humans, and he thrives with lots of positive human interaction.
 He's also deeply sensitive and will take any harsh words to heart.
 As with any pet, use positive reinforcement when training him to use the litter box or teaching him your couch is not a scratching toy.

-Being so into their humans, it's a given these cats love to cuddle and be held.
-These intelligent felines also need space to do their own thing at times—although, to a Siamese, “doing your own thing" usually means hanging out a few feet away rather than right on top of you.
+Because they love their humans so much, it's a given these cats love to cuddle and be held.
+And although they need space to do their own thing at times, to a Siamese "doing your own thing" usually means hanging out a few feet away, rather than right on top of you.

-But even if they have other feline friends to bat crinkly toys around with, these people-oriented pets can't handle being left alone long.
-The Siamese thrives in a home where people spend a lot of time—going without human interaction can leave these kitties depressed and anxious.
+But even if they have other feline friends to bat crinkly toys around with, these people-oriented pets can't handle being left to their own devices for long.
+The Siamese thrives in a home where people spend a lot of time, and going long periods without human interaction can leave these kitties depressed and anxious.
 If you happen to leave your Siamese to his own devices a few hours too long, don't be surprised to come home and find vases knocked over and toilet paper rolls shredded.

 "Siamese are very dog-like in that they crave interaction and play with their humans," says Nicole Goudey-Rigger, owner and CEO of Pets a Go Go in Stamford, Conn.

-Because of their big brains, Siamese cats are pretty easy to train.
-That doesn't necessarily mean they can be taught to do anything—with their intelligence comes a serious side of stubbornness.
-They want to please you, but they prefer to do it their way.
+Because of their big brains, Siamese cats are easy to train.
+Though that doesn't necessarily mean they can be taught to do anything—with their intelligence comes a serious side of willfullness.
+They want to please you, but they prefer to do it their way, when they want to.

-Siamese cats are generally healthy pets and have an impressive lifespan of 15–20 years—some even live past that.
+Siamese cats are generally healthy pets and have an impressive lifespan of 15–20 years, and some even live past that.

-The Siamese cat's greatest health risks include amyloidosis (disease of the liver), asthma, dental disease (make sure to keep a close eye on your cat's teeth), and several kinds of cancer, according to the Harlingen Veterinary Clinic.
-Reputable breeders will screen for health issues in your kitten, but it's important to have them screened regularly into adulthood.
+The Siamese cat's greatest health risks include amyloidosis (disease of the liver), asthma, dental disease (make sure to keep a close eye on your cat's teeth), and several kinds of cancer.
+Reputable Siamese breeders will screen for health issues in your kitten, but it's important to have them screened regularly into adulthood.
 Some health problems can go undetected until later in your cat's life.

-Take care of your Siamese cat's health and wellbeing by scheduling regular vet visits and taking the advice of your cat’s veterinarian.
+Take care of your Siamese cat's health and wellbeing by scheduling regular visits to the vet.